PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac made a low whistle, "That is a lot of jingle-jangle you got there."

 "So you see, your offer of gold, for the girl.
 Here, may I?"
 Dimsbury reached for the purse of a hundred and two coins.
 Boltac handed it to him.
 "Hmm, yes.
 Watch this."
-Dimsbury threw it at the feet of the Orc's.
+Dimsbury threw it at the feet of the Orcs.
 The purse opened and gold coins scattered across the floor.
-Instantly the Orc's broke rank and fought for the gold pieces.
+Instantly the Orcs broke rank and fought for the gold pieces.
 Only Samga remained standing, and even he seemed under a great strain.

 At first it seemed simple greed, but when an Orc got a hold of a few coins, he thrust them between his tusks and gobbled them up greedily.
 The pecuniary gluttony went on until there was but a few coins left, then the began to fight over one or two coins at the edge of the room.